ECM: Cradlepoint Enterprise Cloud Manager Overview

 How strong are ECM passwords and how long do they last?

-The following password options are available:
+The following are password requirements:

 - Password minimum length (default = 8)